venkatbajaj/Stepin_Library_management_system/1_Requirements/README.md

 ## What:

-Basic library management system which helps both the student and the librarian to access the books.
+Basic library management system which helps the librarian to access the books.

 ## When: